 The significance of the Dark Souls series cannot be overstated.
-In a sea of generic AAA titles that hold the player’s hand all the way through the game, offering unlimited quicksaves and no real penalty for dying, Dark Souls dared to stand out.
+In the sea of generic AAA titles that hold the player’s hand all the way through the game, offering unlimited quicksaves and no real penalty for dying, Dark Souls dared to stand out.

 Instead of handing everything to the player on a silver platter and bombarding them with tutorial prompts, it let the player figure the game out through trial and error.
 Button-mashing was out of the question and attentiveness was mandatory, the story was cryptic and required actual effort to unravel.
 Dying carried the possibility of losing all your unspent XP but it was an inevitable part of the long, epic, and unforgettable journey that was Dark Souls.